demirmagalov-linux/local-file-organizer/README.md

 # Local File Organizer

-A Python tool that automatically sorts your Downloads folder into categorized subfolders, with full undo support.
+A Python tool that automatically sorts any directory folder into categorized subfolders, with full undo support.

 ## What it does